European shares knocked by political tension, China growth

 March 6 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON, July 3 Rising political tensions in the middle east, weak China growth and the resurfacing of debt worries in Europe were all enough to suppress European equities early on Wednesday.
+LONDON, July 3 Rising political tension in Egypt, weak China growth and the resurfacing of debt worries in Europe were all enough to suppress European equities early on Wednesday.

+Appetite for shares was further dented by concerns that turmoil in Egypt could destabilise the Middle East.

+The Euro STOXX 50 fell 1.9 percent to 2,554.17 points having failed to break above the 200-day moving average and ploughing through short-term support around 2,588 points.

-Bund yields were rising too as political problems in the peripheral euro zone nations continued to generate nerves.
+Bond yields in Europe's peripheral countries were rising too as political problems in the euro zone nations continued to generate nerves.

 Portugal's prime minister refused to accept the resignation of his foreign minister on Tuesday, raising the stakes in a political crisis that could derail Lisbon's plan to exit an international bailout.